Eric-Canas/Homography.js/README.md

 // Define the source and destiny points const sourcePoints = [[0, 0], [0, 1], [1, 0], [1, 1]];
 const dstPoints = [[1/10, 1/2], [0, 1], [9/10, 1/2], [1, 1]];
-// Create the homography object and set the reference points const homography = new Homography("projective") // We could not specify "projective" and it would detect it. homography.setReferencePoints(sourcePoints, dstPoints);
+// Create the Homography object and set the reference points const myHomography = new Homography("projective") // We could not specify "projective" and it would detect it. myHomography.setReferencePoints(sourcePoints, dstPoints);
-// Here, in backend we can use `await loadImage(<img_path>)` instead of an HTMLImageElement homography.setImage(await loadImage('./testImg.png'));
+// Here, in backend we can use `await loadImage(<img_path>)` instead of an HTMLImageElement myHomography.setImage(await loadImage('./testImg.png'));
-// And when warping, we get a pngImage from the 'pngjs2' package instead of an ImageData const pngImage = homography.warp();
+// And when warping, we get a pngImage from the 'pngjs2' package instead of an ImageData const pngImage = myHomography.warp();
 // Just for visualizing the results, we write it in a file. pngImage.pipe(fs.createWriteStream("transformedImage.png"))
 ```